 CDCA Certification is just the beginning

-Chemical Dependency Counselor Assistant Preliminary certification (Phase I)
+Chemical Dependency Counselor Assistant Preliminary (Phase I)

 HMSV 1150 - Introduction to Chemical Dependency

 This course provides an introduction into the field of chemical dependency counseling.
 This course meets all requirements necessary to apply for the Chemical Dependency Counselor Assistant (CDCA) phase I. This course looks at the essentials of chemical dependency counseling, including the characteristic of a counselor, ethic and legal issues, the process of becoming a counselor, theories of addiction, counseling procedures and strategies, group work, assessment and diagnosis, and treatment planning.Credit Hours: 3 Lecture Hours: 3

 Students who complete HMSV 2150 – Substance Abuse and Treatment meet all of the requirements to receive the CDCA Renewable Certification.
 This course is available hybrid/online and can be completed in one semester.
 Check NCSC’s course schedule for availability.

 This course examines the biological, psychological, and societal forces that encourage the use, misuse, abuse and addiction to drugs.
 Specific drug classifications and the effect of these drugs on the individual will be explored.
 Theories and models of addition and treatment will be explored as will DSM5 criteria.
 Assessments used in the field will be introduced.
 The need for generalist training in the field of Human Services will be emphasized.Credit Hours: 3 Lecture Hours: 3 Required Prerequisite Course: Take HMSV 1150